LeNPaul/portfolio-jekyll-theme/_posts/2017-01-01-getting-started.md

 title: "Getting Started"
 ---

 This is a portfolio Jekyll theme built from the ground up, using the [DevTips Starter Kit](http://devtipsstarterkit.com/) as a foundation for starting, and following closely the amazing tutorial by [Travis Neilson over at DevTips](https://www.youtube.com/watch?v=T6jKLsxbFg4&list=PL0CB3OvPhDA_STygmp3sDenx3UpdOMk7P).
+For a guide on how to start a blog or personal website using Jekyll and GitHub Pages, please check out [this article](https://hungryminds.ca/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages/).

 #### Quick-Start Guide